-The Yellow panel trap (YP) of a yellow rectangular cardboard plate (23 cm coate with plastic (Figure 19).
-The rectangle is co des with a thin layer of on b sticky material.
-The is a three-dimensional YPyellow rectangular plates (15 cm × type trap with two cross 20 cm) made of plastic (polypropylene) making them extremely durable (Figure 20).
+of a yellow rectangular The Yellow panel trap (YP) onsis cardboard plate (23 cm × with plastic (Figure 14 coate 19).
+The rectangle is co des with a thin layer of on l trap\is sticky material.
+The kebel a three-dimensional YPyellow rectangular plates (15 cm $\times$ type trap with two cros (polypropylene) making them 20 cm) made of plast extremely durable (Figure $\overline{20}$ ).
 The trap is also coated with a thin layer of sticky material on both sides of both plates.
 A wire hanger, placed on top of the trap body, is used to hang it from tree branches.

 Figure 19.
 Yellow panel trap.
+Use

 These traps can be used as visual traps alone and baited with TML, spiroketal or ammonium salts (ammonium acetate).
 The attractants may be contained in controlled-release dispensers such as a polymeric plug.
 The attractants are attached to the face of the trap.
 The attractants can also be mixed into the cardboard's coating.
 The two-dimensional design and greater contact surface make these traps more efficient, in terms of fly captures, than the JT and McPhail-type traps.
 It is important to consider that these traps require special procedures for transportation, submission and fruit fly screening methods because they are so sticky that specimens can be destroyed in handling.
 Although these traps can be used in most types of control programme applications, their use is recommended for the post-eradication phase and for fly-free areas, where highly sensitive traps are required.
 These traps should not be used in areas subjected to mass release of sterile fruit flies because of the large number of released fruit flies that would be caught.
-It is important to note that their yellow colour and open design allow them to catch other nor larger insects including natural enemies of fruit flies and pollinators.
+It is important to note that their yellow colour and open design allow them to catch other non-target insects including natural enemies of fruit flies and pollinators.